xapian/xapian-docsprint/howtos/facets.rst

 Querying
 --------

+.. todo:: explain what goes on here, ie why we use a MatchSpy

 To add a spy you need to create a new `Xapian::ValueCountMatchSpy` object, stating which value slot the spy is to operate on and add this to the `Xapian::Enquire` as follows: